balabalapupu/vscode-auto-atomic-css/README.md

 1. If the selected class is wrapped by other classes, the outer wrapping range will be ignored
    - Maybe I won't fix this to prevent users from existing outside wrapper classes
-2. If the inner layer uses non-class selectors such as pseudo-classes and pseudo-elements, an accident will occur.
-   - This issue will be resolved in 1.0.1 around April.

 ## Release Notes